AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-api-examples.md

 1. ### Get access token [[API Doc]](https://documenter.getpostman.com/view/10815312/SzfAzSWj#1a9da524-6944-4591-ae61-937b58aa3021)

-    First, you need to get an access (Bearer) token through which the Zeuz server will be able to identify that any request that you're making is actually *you* and not someone else.
+    First, you need to get an access (Bearer) token through which the ZeuZ server will be able to identify that any request that you're making is actually *you* and not someone else.
 For this, you will need to provide the server an API Key, which can be found from your "Profile > Api Key" Key tab (click Generate if none is present).